-Removes all chunks except those used by the loader from the BEAM files of a release.
+Removes all chunks except those needed by the loader from the BEAM files of a release.
 Dir is to be the installation root directory.
 For example, the current OTP release can be stripped with the call beam\lib:strip\release(code:root\dir()).

-Removes all chunks except those used by the loader or mentioned in AdditionalChunks.
+Removes all chunks except those needed by the loader or passed in from the BEAM files of a release.
 Dir is to be the installation root directory.
 For example, the current OTP release can be stripped with the call beam\lib:strip\release(code:root\dir()).